Civil and Criminal Tax Controversy & Litigation

 Mr. DiRuzzo's tax litigation experience includes arguing civil tax cases to the 1st, 3rd (twice), 4th, 8th, 9th, and 11th Circuit Courts of Appeal, trying a civil tax jury trial before the U.S. District Court for the Southern District of Florida, trying a civil tax bench trial before the District Court of the Virgin Islands, and trying multiple cases before the U.S. Tax Court including trials before Tax Court Judges Ronald Buch, Joseph Goeke, Joseph Nega, Cary Pugh, Juan Vasquez, Richard Morrison, and Julian Jacobs.

-Mr. DiRuzzo also regularly represents Canadians who by virtue of being dual American-Canadian citizens, or possessing permanent resident status ("green card holders") become subject to the Internal Revenue Code's world-wide taxation regime.
-As Canadian direct investment continues in the United States, and South Florida in particular, paralell Internal Revenue Service - Canadian Revenue Agency audits are becoming more common.
+DiRuzzo & Company also regularly represents Canadians who by virtue of being dual American-Canadian citizens, or possessing permanent resident status ("green card holders") become subject to the Internal Revenue Code's world-wide taxation regime.
+As Canadian direct investment continues in the United States, and South Florida in particular, parallel Internal Revenue Service - Canadian Revenue Agency audits are becoming more common.

-A few of the areas of taxation that Mr. DiRuzzo regularly represents his clients include:
+A few of the areas of taxation that DiRuzzo & Company regularly represents his clients include:

 - IRS and TTB audits and administrative appeals

 - Foreign Bank Account ("FBAR") investigations and litigation

 - Tax Court, District Court, and Court of Claims litigation